“(Montreal is) almost as crooked as we are”

 It wasn’t my introduction to crime fiction–I’d already been heading that way for a while, having discovered Chandler, Hammett, Ross Macdonald and Robert B. Parker by then.
 But Mr. Welch definitely goosed me along.

-Not that we’ve completely without crime fiction.
+Not that Montreal has been completely without crime fiction.
 Hell, we’ve even produced a few decent fictional private eyes, but until now, I don’t think anyone’s tried to compile a list of them.

 Looks like one of those situations where, if you want something done, you’ll have to do it yourself….